gianlacasella/StaticsTrussSolver/README.md

 :---------------------------:|:--------------------------------:
 ![](img/sts12.JPG)           |  ![](img/sts13.JPG)

+As you can see in the previous images, once solved, the program generates a truss plot.
+Over each bar/connection that forms the truss prints the net force that is applied over it, and the colors indicates if they are on compression or on traction:

+* Red: compression
+* Purple-like: between compression and traction
+* Blue: traction

+Notice that in the console log the program generates a solution vector, which includes all the bars/connections and the reactions over the truss supports.

 ## Getting started

 1. Download or clone this repository, open the solution on Visual Studio.
 Then, just run it in any mode (debug or release).